Last Updated on by Mitch Rezman

 Of course, she gets sprouts, veggies grains, etc.

-Also, should I get her a full spectrum light since this time of year we get shorter hrs. of light?
+Also, should I get her a Full Spectrum Light since this time of year we get shorter hours of light?

 My vet looked at me like I was some kind of nut.
-I will appreciate any input.
+I would appreciate any input.

 Thank you.